e-j-w/ChartOfNuclides/README.md

 ## Building and installing from source

-The current version has been tested under Arch Linux and Debian 12 as of August 2024, in principle most recent Linux distros should work as well.
-The plan is to eventually support other platforms (Windows especially) once SDL3 has released.
+The current version has been tested under Arch Linux and Debian 12 as of August 2024.
+In principle most other recent Linux distros should work as well.
+The plan is to eventually support other platforms (Windows especially) once a stable SDL3 release is available.

 ### Build dependencies